 Domestic violence and substance abuse are a tragically common pairing.
 Many studies have found that the majority of domestic violence incidents in some way involve substance abuse, especially alcohol, and that the majority of domestic abusers have some form of substance abuse issues.
 On the converse, being a victim of domestic violence, or growing up in a family where domestic violence was present, are major factors in adolescent substance abuse and adult addiction.

 What Is Domestic Violence?

-Domestic violence, also known as intimate partner violence and domestic abuse, is an tragic occurrence in unhealthy relationships that involves one or both parties physically and/or emotionally abusing the other.
+Domestic violence, also known as intimate partner violence and domestic abuse, is a tragic occurrence in unhealthy relationships that involves one or both parties physically and/or emotionally abusing the other.
+Domestic violence can take many forms, including (but not limited to) economic or financial violence, physical violence, threats of violence, humiliation, controlling what the other can or cannot do, or isolating the victim from friends or family.
 Mayo Clinic defines domestic abuse as, “a pattern of coercive tactics used to gain and maintain power and control in an ongoing, familiar relationship.”
 A manifestation of dysfunctional relationships involving skewed balances of power, respect, control and (wellbeing), domestic violence creates toxic relational ties.

 Despite decades of legal and social efforts to reduce domestic violence, it is still a major problem.
 Despite the fact that a woman is assaulted/beaten in the US every 9 seconds, most instances of domestic assault go unreported.
 1 in 4 women and 1 in 7 men are victims of domestic abuse in their lifetime.
 Domestic abuse is the single leading cause of injury to women.